ericthered1138/Project-2/README.md

 ## Features

 - Users are able to create an account, login, and submit claims
-- Shield Agents are able to submit debriefs explaining their side of the claim to send to the Shield Handler
+- Shield Agents are able to submit debriefs about their actions in the field
-- Shield Handlers are able to approve/deny claims and leave comments on the claims
+- Shield Handlers are able to approve/deny claims and leave comments on the claims if necessary

 <!--
 ### To-do list: